Crisp-Casper/termux-install/README.md

 yt-dlp (Share Directly to termux or use this command to download video from almost any websight!) genact (pretend to be a hacker!)
-Music Player Spudify* (in default downloads folder on phone)
+Music Player Spudify* (in default downloads folder on phone) Morrowind (use mw for modded morrowind and dmw for default morrowind)
 ```
 # Info for *
 ## Spotify music/playlist